 A common misconception is that the silicone in the implant can cause harm to the nursing infant; this is not the case.
 Breast implants are typically placed behind the milk glands or under the chest muscles, which doesn't affect your milk supply.
-Generally, incisions are made under the breast, in the crease, or in some cases, the armpit, so there should be little to no disruption to the nipple.
+Generally, incisions are made under the breast, in the crease, or, in some cases, in the armpit, so there should be little to no disruption to the nipple.

 It's important to discuss with your surgeon in consultation about future plans to breastfeed so they are able to discuss any possible risks with you.
 Furthermore, it's important to recognise that, similar to weight fluctuations or pregnancy, there may be a knock-on effect on the quality of your results should you breastfeed after the breast enlargement surgery.

 How long after pregnancy should I wait before having Breast Enlargement Surgery?

 It's recommended that patients wait at least three to six months after pregnancy before having their breast enlargement consultation.
 This is to make sure that the breasts have settled in their size and shape, thus allowing the surgeon to gain a true understanding of what is needed.
 However, patients may have to wait until six months postpartum until they're able to have the actual surgery.

 Do note that following the breast enlargement surgery, you may not be able to lift the children for quite some time, so you should consider this when you're planning your procedure date.